-Ready for a local walk that is easy for kids of all ages and your fury family members?
-A quick walk with gorgeous views and some architectural history thrown in?
+Ready for a local walk to the Arches of Dana Point that is easy for kids of all ages and your fury family members too?
+A short walk with gorgeous views and some architectural history thrown in?
 Well I have the outing for you then!

 Next time you are in the Dana Point Harbor it is worth a quick stop to check out the lovely Dana Point Arches.
 The arches sit high above the Dana Point Harbor.
 The Arches are remnants of Dana Point Inn, that was built in the 1930s by real estate mogul, S.H.
 Woodruff (established Hollywoodland, aka the location of the famous Hollywood sign).
 Unfortunately, the stock market crash and the Great Depression halted construction; ending his dream.
 The Dana Point Inn was never completed and sold in 1939 after sitting empty.
 The Arches were originally going to be large windows overlooking the marina.